 The demands of alpine touring require you to use your feet more like normal boots than ski boots.
 This means that any touring boot needs to be flexible enough to perform under any circumstance that could occur out there.

 Alpine ski tours can last hours, days, even weeks.
 You need a boot that you are comfortable wearing for extended periods.

 While the other factors listed here are very important, comfort is a definite concern while touring because you won’t have a warming hut or lodge to visit if your feet start to hurt.
 And if your feet get cold in the backcountry, they can be difficult to warm back up.

 Useful Tips & Resources

 Alpine ski touring is a great experience that I would recommend to anyone who loves skiing, hiking, and nature.
 That being said, it is not for the faint of heart.
-Serious safety precautions should be adhered to during the course of any tour.
+Serious safety precautions should be adhered to during any tour.

-If you want to learn a bit about the essential equipment required for touring, check out this video.
-For some other general tips to ski touring in general, take a look at this.
+If you want to learn a bit about the essential equipment required for touring, check out the video below.

 The Scarpa Maestrale is my pick for the best overall boos for ski touring of the year.
 These are a great pair for anyone who wants excellent flexibility in a lightweight package without sacrificing a lot of downhill performance.

 If you plan on doing any serious ski touring, you need to have quality equipment.
 Every boot you find on this list will provide you with just that, and they all come recommended for amateur and experienced backcountry skiers.